Atlas-OS/docs/docs/getting-started/post-installation/drivers/getting-started.md

 ---
-title: Drivers
-description: An overview of how to install drivers on an AtlasOS install
+description: Getting started with installing drivers for AtlasOS
 icon: material/hammer-screwdriver
 ---

-# Drivers
+# Drivers?
+How do I start?

 If you have installed AtlasOS through the Manual Driver Installation method, this guide will be your go-to helping hand for setting up your system with all the drivers you may need.

 ## :material-emoticon-confused-outline: What drivers do I need?